ModestSerhat/cs2-marketplace-ids/README.md

 If there are missing item/sticker/pattern ID pairs in the JSON file or there is another type of problem, feel free to contact me at:<br>
 [@mdstsrht on Twitter/X](https://twitter.com/mdstsrht)<br>
 [@mdstsrht on mastodon.social](https://mastodon.social/@mdstsrht)

-## License

-This package is released under the MIT license.
-See [LICENSE](https://github.com/modestserhat/cs2-marketplace-ids/LICENSE) for details.